-The form provided to your organisation includes a section listing the current Authorised Representatives, including a setting to reflect if the individual is also the Billing Contact, along with settings to select if the individual is no longer a representative or is leaving the organisation:
+The form provided to your organisation includes a section listing the Current Authorised Representatives, including a setting to reflect if the individual is also the Billing Contact, along with settings to select if the individual is no longer a representative or is leaving the organisation:

-If either of the Authorised Representatives is remaining in the role, there is no need to add their details again in the 'Nomination' part of the form, only details of any new individuals being appointed as an Authorised Representative are required.
+If either of the Authorised Representatives is remaining in the role, there is no need to add their details again in the Nomination Information part of the form, only details of any new individuals being appointed as an Authorised Representative are required.

 It is also important to consider the privileges and access Authorised Representatives require for this role.
 Generally speaking, these individuals require a high level of access, however, two options regarding how privileges will be granted to any new Authorised Representative have been included in the form.